ibm-js/deliteful/docs/list/List.md

 ## Keyboard navigation

 The List widget uses [delite/KeyNav]() to provide keyboard navigation.
-When the widget got the focus with keyboard navigation, the first item displayed at the top of the scroll viewport got the focus.
+When the widget get focus via keyboard navigation, the first item displayed at the top of the scroll viewport is focused.
-The list items can then be navigated using the UP and DOWN arrow key, and the List will scroll accordingly when you reach the top or the bottom of the scroll viewport.
-You can also search for items by typing a word on the keyboard, and the first item which label begins with the word will get the focus.
-When a List item got the focus, you can also use the LEFT and RIGHT keys to navigate within it.
-Pressing the UP or ARROW key again with set the focus back to the item.
-While navigating within the item, you can also type words on the keyboard to search for text labels (for example to move from left to right label).
+The list items can then be navigated using the UP and DOWN arrow keys, and the List will scroll accordingly when you reach the top or the bottom of the scroll viewport.
+You can also search for items by typing letters on the keyboard, and the first item whose label begins with the letters will get the focus.
+When a List item has the focus, you can also use the LEFT and RIGHT keys to navigate within it.
+Pressing the UP or ARROW key again will set the focus back to the item.
+While navigating within the item, you can also type letters on the keyboard to search for text labels (for example to move from left to right label).

 ## Styling